Underactive Thyroid (Hypothyroidism) Nutrition: Symptoms, Levothyroxine Timing and an Edema-Clearing 1,500-Calorie Menu

 • 9:30 p.m.: 2 Brazil nuts + sage tea.

-8. Sleep 7-9 hours: Insufficient sleep drops leptin by 18 percent and raises ghrelin by 28 percent; sleep quality has a major metabolic impact in my clinical experience.
+4. Sleep 7-9 hours: Short sleep lowers leptin and raises ghrelin; sleep quality has a major metabolic impact in my clinical experience.

 Hair Loss: The B12, Vitamin D, and Iron Trifecta

-In my clinic, 85 percent of hypothyroid clients deal with hair loss tied to low ferritin (stored iron).
-When ferritin drops below 50 ng/mL, shedding starts within 3 months; below 30 ng/mL, it intensifies.
+Most of my hypothyroid clients deal with hair loss, and the culprit is usually ferritin (stored iron) rather than the thyroid itself.
+When ferritin drops below 50 ng/mL, shedding starts within about 3 months; below 30 ng/mL it intensifies.
+Closing an iron gap through food is laid out step by step in my blood-building foods guide.

 Targets: